jronallo/jronallo.github.com/source/_posts/2012-12-22-detailed-video-engagement-analytics-for-html5-video.markdown

 ## Simplistic Video Engagement ##

 Some have suggested a way to track video engagement with Google Analtyics.
 The basic idea is that the time of the video can be divided into equal parts.
 If a 100 second video is divided into 10 parts then once the video plays the 10th second it triggers a tracking event that "10%"" of the video has been played.
 The same if the 90th second is played, then "90%" is recorded in the tracking event.
-[YKK: give a couple of links I've seen that take this approach.]
+(Here is an [example of this approach](http://htmlcssjavascript.com/javascript/html5-demo-tracking-video-progress-with-google-analytics/).)

 As standards like [Media Fragments](http://www.w3.org/TR/media-frags/) get implemented, it will be easier to deep link into videos similarly to how you can link to a section of a page that has an `id` attribute.
 So a user may begin a video in the middle depending on the URI they follow.